sjelfull/Craft-CloudFrontInvalidation/README.md

 # CloudFront Invalidation plugin for Craft CMS

-Invalidate the CloudFront cache for one or more assets from the toolbar.
+Invalidate the CloudFront cache for your assets from the toolbar.

 ## Installation